-Pair Programming: In this lab, you can choose a partner for pair programming.
-You must be checked off together.
-You only need one computer for pair programming.
+Pair Programming: In this lab, you can choose a partner for pair programming on the coding portion of the lab.
+You must be checked off together, and you only need one computer for pair programming.
 One person will be the driver, who controls the computer and codes, while the other is the navigator, who observes and advises.
 After 20 minutes, you will switch driver and navigator, continuing this pattern until the task is complete.
 Please read more about pair programming and the benefits: Pair Programming Student Handout